NellyBoi18/Intro-to-Pytorch/README.md

 # Intro to Pytorch
- Implementing and training a basic neural network using Pytorch
+ Implementing and training a basic neural network using the Pytorch framework

 **You will need to use Python 3 and a Python Virtual Environment with torch v1.12.1+cpu, torchvision v0.13.1+cpu, and torchaudio v0.12.1+cpu**